What takes flight always comes home to roost.

 Meanwhile, "The Berlin Blues" continues until Aug.
 19. This goofy, supposed comedy tells the story of German developers arriving unannounced on the sleepy, fictional Otter Lake reserve, with plans to infuse millions of dollars to create "Ojibway World."

 It truly is full of ridiculous notions and over-used pandering, with the actors pushing the limits of strident, in-your-face comedy just to get laughs.

 The only real stand-out cast members are Jonathan Fisher as Trailer, the relaxed-Indian-turned-entrepreneur; Catherine Fitch as Birgit, one of the German developers; and James Dallas Smith as Andrew, the local police officer.

-Also taking the stage, are Nyla Carpenter as Donalda, Nicole Joy-Fraser as Angie, and Tony Munch as Reinhart.
+Also taking the stage, are Nyla Carpentier as Donalda, Nicole Joy-Fraser as Angie, and Tony Munch as Reinhart.